-So yes the seat is good, but when compared to the Etihad First Class Apartment or Emirates in First Class, well there is simply no a comparison at all.
+So yes, the seat is good, but when compared to the Etihad First Class Apartment or Emirates in First Class, well, there is simply no comparison at all.
 British Airways First is more like a Business Class offering!

 Is The Seat Any Good?

-It is worth noting that the Best First Class seat on the BA A380 for solo travelers are the window seats, while companions should choose the middle seats.
-You don’t have to worry though about ending up as a solo traveler in one of the paired, middle seats as there is a divider between these middle seats which can be raised once the flight has commenced.
+It is worth noting that the Best First Class seats on the BA A380 for solo travelers are the window seats, while companions should choose the middle seats.
+You don’t have to worry about ending up as a solo traveler in one of the paired middle seats, as there is a divider between these middle seats, which can be raised once the flight has commenced.